Parrot Cay

 Private Flights

 Providenciales features three modern and full-service fixed base operators (FBO).
-If you’d like to arrive by private plane, it's advisable to choose one of these sites, then traveling by boat from Providenciales to Parrot Cay.
+If you’d like to arrive by private plane, it's advisable to choose one of these sites, then travel by boat from Providenciales to Parrot Cay.

 Yachts